Symposium · April 2026

 Forum

 A space for participants to ask questions and share notes ahead of the symposium.
-All posts are visible to organisers and fellow attendees.

 From: A Participant